aws-samples/aws-appsync-calorie-tracker-workshop/3_appsync_stack/README.md

   ```
 - When the CloudFormation stack is completed successfully, you will have your resolvers configured.

+## Summary
+You have successfully created DynamoDB tables, Lambda function and AWS AppSync GraphQL backend.

+AppSync is setup to use DynamoDB tables as data sources to persist user information.

+Lambda function is subscribed to DynamoDB streams and is setup to be triggered every time user add or delete an activity.

 ## License Summary
 This sample code is made available under a modified MIT license.
 See the LICENSE file.